MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-install-app-for-teams.md

 ## <a name="next-step"></a>Next step

-You're now ready to use the app in Teams to share Business Central data.
-For more information, see [Working with Business Central Data in Microsoft Teams](across-working-with-teams.md).
+You're now ready to use the app in Teams to search for contacts or share Business Central records.
+For more information, see [Searching for Customers, Vendors, and Other Contacts from Microsoft Teams](across-search-contacts-teams.md) or [Share Records in Microsoft Teams](across-working-with-teams.md).

 ## <a name="see-also"></a>See Also